 COMM 300 Foundations of Professional Communication

 Provides a foundation in professional and practical communication through examination of the goals, norms, values and ethics that characterize individuals and the discourse communities to which they belong.
 Offers a strengths-based approach that allows students to develop teamwork skills, to document their personal, academic and professional achievement, and to identify appropriate career/education goals based in positive awareness of self and others.
 Serves as the basis for students’ intentional formation of their professional identity and for portfolio development in COMM490: Professional Portfolio.

 COMM310 Communication Theory

-Introduces the fundamentals of human communication: its physical, linguistic, psychological, and sociological bases and examines some of the major perspectives in communication theory.
+Introduces the fundamentals of human communication: its physical, linguistic, psychological and sociological bases - and examines some of the major perspectives in communication theory.
 Surveys the evolution of human communication and the development of communication theories.
 Includes a practical, case-based study of contemporary approaches and applications in communication studies.
-Concludes with a critical examination of the impact new technologies have on the way we communicate with each other.
+Interrogates tensions between effective and ethically sound communications practice.

 Examines the elements of skillful professional writing, including grammar and punctuation.
 Introduces students to efficient research, organization, composition, and persuasive, logical argumentation, and the fundamental principles of business, scientific, technical, and scholarly writing.
 A series of writing projects enable students to develop a rhetorically grounded approach for analyzing communication situations and then designing and writing documents.